Carver County Historical Society

 When was the last time someone suggested heading over to Oberle's Corners for a bite to eat?
 Oberle's Corners is one of the county's numerous ghost towns.
 Ghost towns bring to mind images of long deserted buildings with boarded up windows, but that's not what most ghost towns look like.
 Ghost towns are simply former towns; places settled and then abandoned.
 There are many reasons why a town might not survive: being circumvented by the railroad, poor location, or being enveloped by a neighboring town.
 For whatever reason, the community did not become, or could not remain, a town with a governing body.
 Some of these cities disappeared quickly, others were swallowed up by larger, faster growing cities.
 But even if they cannot be called towns, some are still used as reference points in the county.

 Every state in the United States has ghost towns, and they are part of the history of a region.
 In Carver County, there are around twenty-one ghost towns.
-Their names are Swede Lake, Hazelton, Helvetia/Hollywood, Hancock, Mound St. Clair, Purity, Camden, Hyde’s Lake, Schnapesburg, Assumption, Benton, Dahlgren, West Union, San Francisco, Yorkville, Oberles Corners, Augusta, Bongards, Gotha, and Scandia.
+Their names are Swede Lake, Hazelton, Helvetia, Hollywood, Mound St. Clair, Purity, Camden, Hyde’s Lake, Schnapesburg, Assumption, Benton, Dahlgren, West Union, San Francisco, Yorkville, Oberles Corners, Augusta, Bongards, Gotha, and Scandia.
 Here's a map to help you orient yourself as you wander through our county's past.

 Carver County ghost towns

 These towns were religious communities, immigrant communities, farming towns, river towns, or railroad towns.
 Sometimes towns only existed on paper, not in reality.
 A speculator or developer would buy land from the government very cheaply, divide it up into plots on a map, and try to sell the plots to build a town.
-Many times the speculator failed to sell, and the “paper town” only existed as a name on a map.
+Many times they failed to sell, and the “paper town” only existed as a name on a map.

 A town needs many things for success, but they all fall into five main categories.
 First is access to enough natural resources, such as water, good soil, hunting grounds, and trees.
 Second, access to transportation such as ferries, steamboats, trains, cars, wagons, or buses can help a town thrive or fail.
 Strong organization makes a town more likely to thrive.
 Another key factor is citizens invested in the town, with a variety of roles to play.
 Finally, luck plays a pivotal role.
 Towns faced with disease or natural disasters often have a hard time recovering and rebuilding.

 San Francisco, named for the California city, was an early Carver County town that ultimately failed.
 It was founded by William Foster in 1854.
-He purchased land along the Minnesota River, divided it into claim lots, built the first store and a warehouse, and tried to sell other plots.
+He purchased land along the Minnesota River, divided it into lots, built the first store and a warehouse, and tried to sell other plots.
 San Francisco was named the first county seat soon after.
 The first school opened 1857-1858 with teacher Levi Williams and 1859 saw the start of a ferry operation across the river.
 On May 11, 1858, a meeting held in William Foster’s warehouse declared San Francisco an official town.
 Those attending elected officials like a Mayor and Justice of the Peace.

 Two other communities, those of St. Clair and St. Lawrence (partially in Scott County, partially in Carver County), were “paper towns”.
-St. Lawrence was laid out by William H. stodder and Charles L. Pierson in November 1856.
+St. Lawrence was laid out by William H. Stodder and Charles L. Pierson in November 1856.
 Like many towns of the time, it failed.
 Though the land was divided into plots for sale and development, no structures were ever built.
 St. Clair was platted on the south fork of the Crow River, in Camden Township, in January 1857.
 Speculators sold lots to people in the eastern United States, but none ever settled or erected structures in the town.

 Some ghost towns still have residents or buildings.
 For example, Bongards is still home to Bongards Creameries, and Hollywood Township to the Hollywood Sports Complex.
 Other towns, like logging community West Union, have a church and homes.
 However, these ghost towns are not incorporated and have no civic institutions such as town officials or a post office.
 They exist mainly in history books and memories.